lymereJ/eppy_workflow/README.md

 ## How does it work?
 + Write Python functions using [Eppy](https://github.com/santoshphilip/eppy)
-+ Add these function to the master CSV files (as shown in the template)
++ Add these functions to the master CSV files (as shown in the template)
-+ Add runs to the master CSV file
++ Add runs to the master CSV file and for each runs provide the arguments for each function
 + Run the `Main.py` script

+Hop'la you've got yourself modified EnergyPlus models!

 ## Why?
 I like to use [Eppy](https://github.com/santoshphilip/eppy) to modify [EnergyPlus](https://github.com/NREL/EnergyPlus) models to run parametric studies.
 I've always been missing a central repository of all the function I have created so I could use the same function on any projects.